NamNgo-2810/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-There are more than 600 code fragments and still increasing because I train on Leetcode everyday.
-I just started to push them on Github a few days, so it can not be quickly.
+There are about 800 code fragments and still increasing because I train on Leetcode everyday.
+It's a terribly number and I don't know when will I code all of them out and push to this repo :(((.